 - A positive change can happen when a young and vibrant individual takes over an organization’s helm.
 Such a leader must be zealous and vision-guided.
 This person must possess all the qualities of a good leader.

 - An unfavorable change: This happens when a bad leader takes over the organization.
 These are when the followers and staff grumble as a culture, which will affect work efficiency and productivity.

-The success of a leadership development program is linked to three variables:
+The success of a Leadership Development Coaching program is linked to three variables: